 This chapter describes the layout components, which are used for managing the layout of the user interface, just like in any desktop application frameworks.

-- Chapter 8, Themes
+- Chapter 7, Themes

-(CSS) and explains how you can use them to build custom visual themes for your application.
+This chapter gives an introduction to Cascading Style Sheets (CSS) and Sass and explains how you can use them to build custom visual themes for your application.

-- Chapter 9, Binding Components to Data
+- Chapter 8, Binding Components to Data

 This chapter gives an overview of the built-in data model of Vaadin, consisting of properties, items, and containers.

-- Chapter 10, Vaadin SQLContainer
+- Chapter 9, Vaadin SQLContainer